Azure/terraform-azurerm-avm-res-desktopvirtualization-applicationgroup/examples/remoteapp/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Remoteapp example

-This deploys the module in its simplest form.
+This deploys the module for remoteapp with 2 sample applications

 ```hcl
 terraform {